-While this isn’t necessarily the case if you install a desktop environment like GNOME or KDE, but it definitely comes into play during the installation of Arch Linux, which is as stripped down as it gets.
+While this isn’t necessarily something you’d need to do if you install a desktop environment like GNOME or KDE, but it definitely comes into play during the installation of Arch Linux, which is as pared down as it gets.

-Since I don’t reinstall Arch very often, maybe once a year or so less, I tend to
+Since I don’t setup Arch very often, maybe once a year or so less, I tend to

 was done with netctl